Gruntfuggly/breakpoint-sync/README.md

 ## Configuration

 `breakpoint-sync.debug` (default:`false`)
 Set to true to create a debug channel in the output view

 `breakpoint-sync.globs` (default:`[]`)
 An array of globs to match.
 If empty, all breakpoints are synchronised, otherwise only files which match one of the glob patterns will be synchronised.

+`breakpoint-sync.syncState` (default:`true`)
+Set to false to disable synchronisation of enabled state of breakpoints

 ## Commands